-Born January 24, 1930, Farshchian is a master of Persian painting and miniatures.
+Born January 24, 1930, Farshchian is a master of Persian painting.
 He was born in the city of Isfahan in Iran, a place famed for its art and artists, and it was here where he started to learn art, painting and sculpting.

 Master Mahmoud Farshchian was born in the city of Isfahan on January 24, 1930.
 His father, a rug merchant, was an art aficionado who instilled a love for the arts in his son.
 Young Mahmoud showed an interest in arts quite early in life and studied under the tutelage of Haji Mirza-Agha Emami and Isa Bahadori for several years.
 After receiving his diploma from Isfahan's high school for the fine arts, Farshchian left for Europe, where he studied the works of the great Western masters of Painting.
 Consequently, he developed an innovative artistic style with universal appeal.